Kaitlyn Davidson – owner, MusikGarten teacher, and piano teacher

 Hello there!
 I’m Kaitlyn and I am the piano/Musikgarten teacher and founder of Highland Music Studio.
 Before living in Atlanta, I grew up in Macon, Georgia, a town known for its rich musical history – a place that put some soul into Otis Redding, The Allman Brothers and Little Richard, to name a few.
 I began piano lessons at age eight, with inspiration from my grandmother and great-grandmother, who were also piano teachers.
 By the time I graduated high school, I also learned other instruments such as clarinet, trumpet, guitar and ukulele.

 I entered college on the Johns Hopkins Piano Scholarship and earned my undergraduate degree from the University of Georgia studying Music Education and Piano Performance.
 I studied under concert pianists Edward Eikner, Gila Goldstein and Richard Zimdars.
-Since completion of my degree, I’ve been certified for ages K-12 in music.
+Since completion of my degree, I’ve been certified for ages K-12 in music as well as certification in MusikGarten.
 I taught music classes for 3 years in public schools, which included elementary music, middle and high school choirs.
 Nowadays I enjoy teaching for HMS.

 Hyorim Lee – piano teacher